astro-informatics/s2fft/docs/sampling.rst

 HEALPix
 -------

+A HEALPix grid is defined by a resolution parameter $N_{side}$.
+Given a resolution parameter, the grid will contain $N_{hp} = 12 N_{side}^2$ regions of the same area $\frac{\pi}{3N_{side}^2$.
+The regions will be laid out on $4N_{side}-1$ iso-latitude rings, and the distribution of regions will be symmetric about the equator.
+For the equations defining the exact positioning of the regions, their centres, and their boundaries, see section 5 of [#hp]_ .

+HEALPix sampling is not equiangular, but does provide pixels of equal areas which can have many practical advantages.
+However, HEALPix sampling **does not** exhibit a sampling theorem and so the corresponding harmonic transforms **do not** achieve machine precision but exhibit some error.

 ..
 TODO: Could create a citations file since I imagine this is not the only place we'll want to reference
 .. these files: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#citations